mgritter/aoc-fstar/2021/day4/README.md

 ## F* problems

 Is there a boolean not operator?
 Or do we have to use op_Negation?
-I had a hard time finding op_Negation, is there a reference anywhere?
-(I noticed that || and && are not on the symbols list, adding them to the wiki.)
+I had a hard time finding `op_Negation` (and then I didn't recognize it when I found it, I kept looking for a symbol.)
+Is there a reference anywhere?
+I noticed that || and && are not on the symbols list, adding them to the wiki.

 I keep running into the problem where I want types in F* to be covaraint, but they are not.
 `list nat`  is not a `list int`.
 An `option` on a refined type is not an `option` on the base type.